 - Cards – create Cards for each specific task to be completed.

 1. Capture Ideas, Track Deadlines, and Stay Organized

 So much goes into writing and publishing your book and an incredible amount of your success rests on your ability as the author to manage your time and keep tabs on deadlines.
-In hundreds of conversations that I’ve had with business owners, authors, and leaders exploring the option to work with a virtual assistant for their business or book launch, the majority feel overwhelmed and disorganized.
-They frequently worry about how that will impact their relationships with their VA as well as their overall results.
-Sometimes they even say “I want to be a good client” and they admit that they may be a “hot mess.”
+In hundreds of conversations that I’ve had with business owners, authors, and leaders exploring the option to work with a virtual assistant for their business or book launch, most feel overwhelmed and disorganized.
+They frequently worry about how that will impact their relationships with their VA and their overall results.
+Sometimes they even say, “I want to be a good client,” and they admit that they may be a “hot mess.”
 Trello can help you be a good client for your book writing coach, your publisher, your marketing team, your virtual assistant, and anyone else that touches your project.